 At Griffydam Primary School, we are committed to providing a caring, friendly and safe environment for all children.
 Bullying, in any form, will not be tolerated at Griffydam.
+All members of the school community are expected to report incidents of bullying and harassment.
 All members of the school community; pupils, staff, parents and the wider community, deserve the right to feel valued, equal and respected and be able to come to our school without fear.
-Bullying has a serious effect on self-esteem and emotional and mental health, which in turn prevents them from developing their full potential and can seriously affect their life chances.
+Bullying can have a serious effect on self-esteem, mental health and wellbeing.

-The Headteacher, Mrs Claire Coates, has the lead responsibility for the school's Anti-Bullying work.
+The Headteacher, Miss Victoria Wills, has the lead responsibility for the school's Anti-Bullying work.

-This policy was developed in consultation with staff, governors and is written in line with the DfE guidance, 'Preventing and Tackling Bullying: Advice for School Leaders, Staff and Governing Bodies (Revised July 2017) and with advice from the Leicestershire Anti-Bullying Team.
+This policy was developed in consultation with staff, governors and is written in line with the DfE guidance, 'Preventing and Tackling Bullying: Advice for School Leaders, Staff and Governing Bodies and with advice from the Leicestershire Anti-Bullying Team.